TheJacksonLaboratory/mergegtfs/README.md

 Transcripts are merged based on the tolerances set with `--tol_tss`, `--tol_sj`, and `--tol_tts`.
-These tolerances are used when comparing coordinates of corresponding exons from two different transcripts.
+These tolerances are used when comparing coordinates of corresponding exons from two transcripts.
 If the strand or the number of exons differs between two transcripts, the transcripts will not be merged.
 If, for any exon, the coordinates of the exon of one transcript differ from those of the corresponding exon of the second